search

 This page explains the core concepts you need to be aware of when using Mixtable for the purpose of synchronizing data to/from your Shopify store.
 Please note that the content below assumes that you have already linked your Shopify store with Mixtable.

-Creating a Shopify-linked workbook
+Creating a Shopify-linked spreadsheet

 Adding a Shopify-linked worksheet